hensyou/cf-micro-service-architecture/marketplace-service/labs/README.md

 ```

+### Redeploy to PCF

 Rebuild and redeploy.
 Now we cannot hit the end point without supplying credentials (Postman can be used to simulate this).
 Note, when testing in the browser, ensure to use In Cognito windows

 Rebuild and redeploy this application.

 ## Update the UI Application

+### Update The UI Service Configuration

-Added the credentials to the application.yml
+Add the credentials to the application.yml

 ```shell